AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/MetaInformation/WriterVendorURL.md

 MetaInformation.WriterVendorURL Property
 ========================================
-AutomationML 2.1 APIthe web URL of the vendor - helps to get in contact to the vendor
+the web URL of the vendor - helps to get in contact to the vendor

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)